-In the fourth and final step, we find the unit cell design.
-The structure of the unit cell in our proposed PRBFN is illustrated in Fig. \ref{PRBFN_2Ports_Scheme}, consisting of an equal power divider and a reconfigurable coupler based on a pixel structure.
+In the final step, the design of each unit cell is devised.
+The configuration of the unit cell in our proposed PRBFN is illustrated in Fig. \ref{PRBFN_Unit_Cell}, consisting of an equal PD and a reconfigurable coupler based on a pixel structure.
 The unit is fabricated using two PCB layers bonded with an intermediate FR4 dielectric substrate.
 The top PCB layer regulates the amplitude and phase of the RF signal by altering pixel connections via RF switches, enabling multiple reconfigurable states.
-The bottom PCB layer hosts the control circuit for these RF switches.
-A detailed view of a single RF switch control structure is provided in the red box of Fig. \ref{PRBFN_2Ports_Scheme}.
+The bottom PCB layer hosts the control DC circuit for these RF switches.
+A detailed view of a single RF switch control structure is provided in the red box of Fig. \ref{PRBFN_Unit_Cell}.
 To ensure signal integrity, the bottom layer employs inductors \cite{coilcraft} to isolate RF from the control DC signals, while the upper layer uses capacitors \cite{murata} to block DC signals from the RF pathways, thereby facilitating independent control of all independent RF switches by MCUs or FPGAs.

-Based on the given circuit architecture, we optimize the pixel internal connections such that the resulting $N$ reconfigurable PRBFN output currents $\mathbf{B}$ for beamforming closely approximates the desired $\hat{\mathbf{B}}$ derived in Section \Rmnum{3}, satisfying the FAS specifications.
-Similarly, the unit cell can be modeled as a multi-port network, including 3 external feeding ports and $Q=32$ internal pixel ports, whose numbers are depicted in Fig. \ref{PRBFN_2Ports_number}(a).
-We assume that all internal ports are terminated with RF switches serving as loads, specifically, diodes SMP1345-079LF in this design.
-Corresponding equivalent circuit models of the on and off states are given in Fig. \ref{PRBFN_2Ports_number}(b).
-The state of each diode can be expressed using a binary vector $\mathbf{x}\in\{0,1\}^Q$, with $''$0$''$ and $''$1$''$ representing off and on state, respectively.
+As shown in Fig. \ref{PRBFN_ECM}(a), the unit cell can be modeled as a multi‑port circuit with three external feeding ports and $Q=32$ internal pixel ports, numbered in Fig. \ref{PRBFN_ECM}(b).
+Optimizing the internal pixel connections yields $N$ reconfigurable output currents $\mathbf{B}$ that approximate the desired $\hat{\mathbf{B}}$ from Section \Rmnum{3}, thereby satisfying the FAS specifications.
+All internal ports are terminated with RF switches, diodes SMP1345‑079LF, as loads.
+The state of each diode can be expressed using a binary vector $\bm{x}\in\{0,1\}^Q$, with $''$0$''$ and $''$1$''$ representing off and on state, respectively.
 The corresponding diagonal load impedance matrix is written as $\mathbf{Z^L}=\mathrm{diag}(Z^\mathrm{L}_1,Z^\mathrm{L}_2,\cdots,Z^\mathrm{L}_Q)$.

 The voltages and currents of all ports can be related by